Kodisang: Braga attacker's former coach Johnson advises him amid Kaizer Chiefs interest | Goal.com

 Kodisang finally made his first-team debut at Braga towards the end of the recent 2021-22 season having spent three years with the club's reserve team which campaigns in the country's second-tier, Liga Portugal 2.

-Braga recently extended the 22-year-old's contract to June 2024 and his agent Mike Makaab stated that a loan move to Chiefs would make sense in order for him to get some first-team game time.
+Braga recently extended the 22-year-old's contract to June 2024 and his agent Mike Makaab stated that a loan move could make sense in order for him to get some first-team game time.

 "He may choose to continue fighting for a place in Braga or be loaned out to another club in Portugal, that is a decision he must make," Johnson added.